groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Public triggering allowed
 * Only instance listening permitted

-When the theme (or anything else) wants to create chrome around an existing window.
+existing window.

 If the chrome already exists, it is rejected.

-If the chrome does not exist, then it should be created; creation works and is accepted, then any reference to the native window ID will go through the chrome.
+If the chrome does not exist, then it should be created;
+creation works and is accepted, then any reference to the native window ID will go through the chrome.
 This means extensions don't need special handling for chrome handles; the platform invisibly handles it.

 This is why there is a special creation event, rather than going through the normal creation lifecycle - the created chrome will not be directly callable.

 ### Event `core.platform.api hotkey-pressed`